-This week I was lucky enough to be given a sneak peek of the new FMTC Publisher Toolkit.
+For the last 9 months, I have been actively using the FMTC Publisher Toolkit.
 I’ve dabbled with some of their free services before (including the Merchant Hub, which I LOVE) but this was the first time that I spent awhile experimenting and understanding how powerful their technology is and how it can be used on my sites.
 I always assumed that because I am already pulling datafeeds myself and use other tools that there wasn’t anything I needed from FMTC.
 I will readily admit that I was wrong!

-After trying out the Toolkit, I have found several ways that I plan on using it both on Sunshine Rewards and on my niche sites.
-Below are just the ones that I have figured out so far.
+After trying out the Toolkit, I am now using it both on Sunshine Rewards and on my niche sites.
+Below are some of the ways I use it on an almost daily basis.

 Who is this good for?
 Anyone who posts affiliate links to products or deals…no matter your level of affiliate marketing or technical experience.